 - Preparing for an exam in math or chemistry?
 The Student Success Center posts problem sets, solutions and instruction videos for select courses.
 To access these materials, click here.

-- Can’t make the Writing Center’s Drop-In Hours here in Rome?
+- Can’t make the Writing Center’s Open Hours here in Rome?
 Try making a virtual appointment with the Student Success Center on Main Campus.
 Appointments last 45-50 minutes and can be made online here.
 Appointments must be made at least 24h in advance.

 - Struggling to properly format your citations / Works Cited page?
 The Academic Support Center recommends Purdue OWL’s formatting and style guides.